wabuehamm/artistboard/docs/README.md

 ![Todo overview](./todos.png)

 Use the form to add a new todo item.
 Todos can be made available for seasons and events.
+If you click on "Edit" you can edit the todo and see an overview of all events that are connected to the todo.

+The filter feature currently isn't working because of [this Github issue](https://github.com/iommirocks/iommi/issues/686).

 **Hint**: artistboard automatically adds all the required todo items to a season or an event when it is created.
 If you add new todos configurations after you have created a season or an event, you'll have to edit the season or event and click on "Save" to trigger todo item generation again.